 Meatballs

-- Combine pork, rice, mint, parsley, oregano, garlic, egg, 1 ½ teaspoons salt and 1 teaspoon pepper in a large bowl.
-Using moist hands, form into 1-inch meatballs, about 1 tablespoons each.
+- Using moist hands, form into 1-inch meatballs, about 1 tablespoon each.
 Transfer to a sheet pan and set aside.

 Soup

-- Gently drop meatballs into soup one at a time, cover and let simmer 20 minutes.
-Gently stir in zucchini and continue to cook, covered, until meatballs are cooked through, rice in meatballs is tender, and zucchini is fork-tender, 5–10 minutes more.
+- Gently stir in 1 zucchini cut into chunks and continue to cook, covered, until meatballs are cooked through, rice in meatballs is tender, and zucchini is fork-tender, 5–10 minutes more.

 Absolutely amazing.
 So complete and satisfying.
 Explodes with flavor.
 Loved it!